 The Child Abuse Treatment (CHAT) Program at Stand Strong provides services for children who have experienced trauma and their non-offending family members.

 CHAT Services & Resources

-The CHAT Program at Stand Strong fosters long-term healing and recovery through a range of child-focused counseling techniques sensitive to the child’s emotional state, developmental level, language and cognitive skills.
-Our team learns each child’s needs in order to provide appropriate advocacy, resources and support, with the goal of building and strengthening a network of support for that child and his or her family.
+The CHAT Program at the Stand Strong offers counseling services to children who have experienced trauma in order to foster long-term healing and recovery through a range of child-focused counseling techniques sensitive to the child’s emotional state, developmental level, language and cognitive skills.
+Advocacy for the child is provided through coordination of community resources and support according to their individual needs.
+The goal is to identify, build, strengthen, and coordinate a network of support for the child and his/her family.
 All CHAT services are provided free of cost to the client and are available for Spanish-speakers.

 Who is Eligible to receive CHAT services?

 - Children who are victims of abuse, neglect, abduction and parental substance abuse